jhap1982/giveituruguay/2011/2011-10-11 - Ericsson Globe, Stockholm, Sweden/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Breaking the Girl
+6. Breaking the Girl
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Right on Time
+8. Right on Time
-Throw Away Your Television
+9. Throw Away Your Television
-Under the Bridge
+10. Under the Bridge
-Did I Let You Know
+11. Did I Let You Know
-Pea
+12. Pea
-Factory of Faith
+13. Factory of Faith
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Freaky Styley
+18. Freaky Styley
-Dani California
+19. Dani California
-Soul to Squeeze
+20. Soul to Squeeze
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes